Abortion is the most divisive issue since slavery

 Reasonable people can differ, of course.
 But with an issue as polarizing as abortion, people on both sides (or neither side) all too seldom start and finish discussions while acting reasonably, not emotionally.

-Denny Bonavita is a former editor at newspapers in DuBois and Warren.
+[Denny Bonavita is a former editor at newspapers in DuBois and Warren, and former publisher of The Leader-Vindicator.
 He lives near Brookville.
-As always, the views he expresses are his own, and do not necessarily reflect the views of the newspaper.
+As always, the views he expresses are his own, and do not necessarily reflect the views of the newspaper.]